-Category Applicable Rate Gross Income Taxable Incomoe 1 The incomes of the lucrative activities. - - - 1.1 Regime: Profits of Lucrative Activities 25% The set of income and benefits of any nature, taxed or exempt, customary or not, accrued or received in the liquidation period, coming from sales of goods or services and other lucrative activities.
-Likewise, income derived from foreign exchange gains originated in the sale of foreign currency constitutes gross income; and the benefits arising from the collection of compensation in the case of extraordinary losses suffered in fixed assets, when the amount of compensation exceeds the carrying amount of the assets.
-Gross income minus exempt income, plus deductible costs and expenses in accordance with this law and must add costs and expenses for the generation of exempt income.
-1.2 Simplified Optional Regime on Income from Lucrative Ac- tivities Q0.01 to Q30,000 Month- ly 5% of taxable income.
-Q30,000.01 on- wards, Q1,500 as a fixed amount and 7% on the surplus of Q30,000.
-The taxable income is the total income of any nature.
-Must deduct their exempt income from their gross income.
-2 Salary Tax Q0.01 to Q300,000 of Taxa- ble Income 5% - Q300,000.01 of Income Taxable onwards Q15,000 as a fixed amount and 7% on the surplus of Q300,000.
-It is the sum of your taxable and exempt income, obtained in the annual liquidation period; It is determined by deducting from the net income the applicable deductions (Q60,000 conditioned, Donations, Fees to the IGSS, IPM and to the state and its institutions for installments of social security schemes, and life insurance premiums to cover risks in cases of death).
-3 Capital income and capital gains - - - 3.1 Other Equity Capital Income - - -
+Category Applicable Rate Gross Income Taxable Income 1 The incomes of the lucrative activities. - - - 1.1 Regime: Profits of Lucrative Activities 25% derived from foreign exchange gains originated in the sale of foreign cur- rency constitutes gross income; and income, plus deductible costs 1.2 Simplified Optional Regime on Income from Lucrative Ac- tivities wards, Q1,500 as a fixed amount and 7% on the surplus of Q30,000.
+The taxable income is the total in- come of any nature.
+Must deduct their exempt in- come from their gross income.
+2 Salary Tax Income Taxable It is the sum of your taxable and ex- empt income, obtained in the annual liquidation period; It is determined by deducting from the net income the ap- plicable deductions (Q60,000 conditioned, Donations, Fees to the IGSS, IPM and to the state and its institutions for installments of social security schemes, and life insurance premiums to cover risks in cases of death).
+3 Capital income and capital gains - - - Other Equity Capital Income - - -

 3.1 a Dividends, Earnings and Profits.
-5% - - 3.1 b Other Equity Capital Income other than Dividends, Profits and Profits 10% - 3.2 Real Estate Capital Income 10% - - 3.3 Capital gains 10% - - 3.4 Income from Lotter- ies, Raffles, Draws, Bingos or similar events 10% - -
+5% - - 3.1 b Other Equity Capital Income other than Dividends, Profits and Profits 10% - - 3.2 Real Estate Capital Income 10% - - 3.3 Capital gains 10% - - 3.4 Income from Lotter- ies, Raffles, Draws, Bingos or similar events 10% - -